Keplerian rotation of our Galaxy?: Introduction

 Our Galaxy is usually thought to have a flat rotation curve.
 The flat rotation curves of galaxies are usually explained assuming existence of dark matter.
 The MOND (MOdified Newtonian Dynamics) models are less popular.
 However, some galaxies have Keplerian rotation curves which falls as $\sim 1/\sqrt{r}$ in the outer parts of the galaxies.
 In a sample of 45 galaxies analyzed by \cite{Honma1997} 11 have Keplerian rotation curve.

 A compilation of rotation velocities observed in our Galaxy was made by \cite{Sofue2009}.
-They have transformed the rotational velocities from various sources to common parameters $R_{\sun}=8$ kpc and $v_{\sun}=200$ km/s and these values are also adopted in this paper.
+They have transformed the rotational velocities from various sources to common parameters $R_{\sun}=8$ kpc and $v_{\sun}=200$ km/s.
+In this paper we adopted the recently obtained solar velocity $v_{\sun}=240$ km/s \citep{Honma2015,Honma2012,Sofue2016}.
+The rotation curves and rotational velocities of individual objects were recalculated using $v_{\sun}=240$ km/s.

 Rotation velocities from \cite{Sofue2009}, derived with tangent point method or from radial velocity, are shown on Fig. \ref{rotVel}(a).

 The absence of dark matter in solar neighborhood was postulated by \cite{Bidin}.
 Their result is based on stellar kinematics in direction perpendicular to the galactic plane.
 However, their calculation leads to a flat rotation curve.